-Parent & Guardian's Social Responsibility for Care & Treatment
+Parent and Guardian's Social Responsibility for Care and Treatment

-Parents or guardians are a crucial part of treatment.
+Parents/guardians are a crucial part of treatment.
 Support and collaboration with the AK Child & Family treatment program is essential for effective treatment.
 Participation in various treatment activities is expected within ability and geographical limitations.

-Regularly required participation expected of a parent or guardian includes, but is not limited to, the items listed below:
+Regularly required participation includes, but is not limited to:

+All Programs

-- All Programs - o Participating in treatment plan development, treatment plan reviews, and continuing care planning - o Following through with developing positive social supports - o Helping plan for discharge from the first day of service provision - o Providing treatment passes for the youth discharge planning - o Attending treatment team meetings - Residential Only - o Attending family therapy sessions - Community Programs Only - o Participating in therapeutic behavioral health services with the case managers - Conscientious application of home-based programs designed by staff and parents or guardians
+- Participation in treatment plan development, treatment plan reviews, and continuing care planning - Follow through with developing positive social supports - Treatment passes for the youth discharge planning - Treatment team meetings

+Residential Only

+Attendance at family therapy sessions

+Community Programs Only

+- Participation in therapeutic behavioral health services with the case managers - Conscientious application of home-based programs designed by staff and parents/guardians

-Youth's Rights & Social Responsibilities for Care & Treatment
+Youth's Rights & Social Responsibilities for Care and Treatment

-Youth who are enrolled in any of our programs are responsible for respecting themselves and others, as well as for actively participating in treatment during their stay.
+Youth that are enrolled in any of our programs are responsible for respecting themselves and others, and actively participating in treatment during their stay.
 This includes:

-- Participating in treatment plan development/reviews and treatment activities. - Making an effort to work through presenting problems identified that contributed to admission into services. - Practicing safety by expressing themselves in safe ways and letting others know if they do not feel safe. - Following the rules and expectations of the program. - Practicing the Sanctuary Seven Commitments. - Learning and using the Sanctuary Tools. - Making an effort to get along with others. - Respecting the privacy of other residents. - Familiarizing themselves with AK Child & Family's Student and Consumer Rights and Responsibilities Policy, which can be found in Appendix B of this handbook.
+- Participating in treatment plan development/reviews and treatment activities. - Making an effort to work through presenting problems identified that contributed to admission into services. - Practicing safety by expressing themselves in safe ways and letting others know if they do not feel safe - Following the rules and expectations of the program. - Practicing the Sanctuary 7 commitments. - Learning and utilize the Sanctuary Tools taught. - Making an effort to get along with others. - Respecting the privacy of other residents. - Familiarizing themselves with AK Child & Family's Student Rights and Responsibilities Policy which can be found in the appendix of this handbook.